Demographics of Winnipeg

-The demographics of Winnipeg reveal the city to be a typically Canadian one: multicultural and multilingual.
+The demographics of Winnipeg indicate a multicultural and multilingual city.
 Winnipeg is also prominent in the size and ratio of its First Nations population, which plays an important part in the city's makeup.
 About 12.4% of Winnipeggers are of Indigenous descent, which exceeds the national average of 5.0%.

 Population

 As of the Canada 2021 Census there were 749,607 people living in the City of Winnipeg, with 834,678 living in the Winnipeg Census Metropolitan Area.
 The median age of the population is 39 years old and the average is 40.